Exploring 16-bit 44.1kHz Vs 24-bit 96kHz Audio Resolutions

 Sample Rate Overview

 Another important aspect of audio resolution is the sample rate.
 The sample rate determines how many samples of audio are taken per second.
 It is measured in hertz (Hz) and is crucial in capturing the frequency range of the audio signal.
-A higher sample rate allows for a wider frequency response and more accurate representation of the original sound.
+A higher sample rate allows for a wider and more accurate representation of the original sound.

 • Common sample rates include 44.1 kHz (CD quality), 48 kHz (DVD quality), and 96 kHz (high-resolution audio).